enver-haase/ScribblePane/README.md

 mvn jetty:run

-To see the demo, navigate to http://localhost:8080/
+To see the demo, navigate to http://localhost:8080/ .

 ## License & Author

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-ScribblePane was written by Enver Haase <enver@vaadin.com> as an exercise.
+ScribblePane was written by Enver Haase in 2017, as an exercise.